The most ridiculously named keyboard of all time

 Razer is a name that carries a lot of weight in gaming circles, and not always for the right reasons.
 Despite (or perhaps because of) the company’s popularity, hardcore mechanical keyboard fans turn their noses up at Razer products, citing poor quality control and inaccurate marketing as reasons to choose alternatives.
-I think that reputation isn’t fully deserved, but I did run into some quality control issues with the keyboard’s removable USB cable.
+I think that reputation isn’t fully deserved, but I did run into some quality control issues with the help of people doing remote jobs for the keyboard’s removable USB cable.

 Having a removable cable is listed as a feature on the box, but it’s also a surprisingly common point of failure; the Mini USB port can get separated from the circuit board inside if it’s not designed and assembled correctly.
 That’s how it was with my unit, which just didn’t turn on with my computer one day, leaving me without my New Favourite Thing for a month while it was replaced.
 Aggravating.

 Blackwidow is the title that Razer’s mechanical keyboards have been given since the very first model in 2010, and goes along with their long-running “snakes, spiders and other things you don’t want to find in your boots” naming scheme.
 Incidentally, that first model had some issues — its shiny black finish was easily fingerprinted and you couldn’t press down any six keys and have them all register correctly.
 That’s something most mechanical keyboards can handle with ease, which of course is a great relief for the many insectoid gamers out there.